Why Corporates in the GCC Need Regular IT Security Audits – Audits Explained

 *Access management – permissions, privileged accounts, and authentication.

-*Physical security – data centre controls, device protection, and disposal policies.
+*Physical security – data centre controls.

 Why Audits Are Essential for GCC Businesses